GoogleCloudPlatform/community/tutorials/kubernetes-engine-customize-fluentbit/index.md

         kubectl rollout status ds/fluent-bit --namespace=logging

+    When it completes, you should see the follwoing message:
     <pre>
     daemon set "fluent-bit" successfully rolled out
     </pre>

-1. When the rollout is complete, refresh the Logging logs and make sure that the Social Security number, credit card number, and email address data has been filtered out.
+1. When the rollout is complete, refresh the Logging logs and make sure that the Social Security Number, credit card number, and email address data has been filtered out.

 ![fluentbit-filter-after](./fluentbit-filter-after.png)